adaptive-decision-making-lab/corvidnumber/README.md

-# Friends aren't food: pinyon jays show context-dependent numerical cognition
+# Friends aren't food: pinyon jays show context-dependent quantity preference

 -   Created on 2022-10-14 by Jeffrey R. Stevens (<jeffrey.r.stevens@gmail.com>)
--   Finalized on 2023-08-17
+-   Finalized on 2023-12-13

 This repository provides the reproducible research materials for our project that investigates how numerical difference and ratio influence numerical preferences for food and social partners in pinyon jays.
 This includes the following: